Adjie Massaid

-Raden Pandji Chandra Pratomo Samiadji Massaid (August 7, 1967 – February 5, 2011), also known as Adjie Massaid, was an Indonesian actor, model, and politician.
+Raden Pandji Chandra Pratomo Samiadji "Adjie" Massaid (August 7, 1967 – February 5, 2011) was an Indonesian actor, model, and politician.
 He was a member of the House of Representatives (Dewan Perwakilan Rakyat) in 2004–2009 and 2009–2014 from the Democratic Party.

 Early life and career

-Adjie Massaid was born in Jakarta, the second of the four children of Raden Pandji Sujono Tjondro Adiningrat and Joyce Broers.
+Adjie Massaid was born in Jakarta, the second of the four children of Raden Pandji Sujono Tjondro Adiningrat, who was born in 1932, and Joyce Broers.
 He was of Javanese-Madurese-Dutch descent.
 Adjie spent his childhood in Rawamangun, East Jakarta.
 In 1975, when he was in the 4th grade of elementary school, he and his family moved to the Netherlands.
 During his adolescence, he joined Ajax Amsterdam Juniors.

 Adjie started his career as a catwalk model.
 His first screen appearance was in Garin Nugroho's 1991 film Cinta Dalam Sepotong Roti (Love In a Piece of Bread).

 Political career

 Adjie began his career in politics by joining the Democratic Party, led by Susilo Bambang Yudhoyono, in 2004.
 With the Democrat Party victory in 2004 election, Adjie was chosen to be the member of the House of Representatives (DPR) for the Democratic Party.
 In the second period of Yudhoyono's government, he was chosen for the second time as a member of Komisi V DPR 2009–2014.
 Besides being active as a politician, Adjie was also the U–23 national pre-Olympics soccer team manager.